Frequently Asked QuestionsFind answers to your questions here or call us at (920) 844-3018.

 When does it make sense to use Air Charter?

 When you have several places to go but very little time, if there are multiple passengers traveling, if your destination is not a major airline hub, or when the airline’s schedules just don’t fit into your business schedule, air charter is the better choice.
-Chartering gives you increased productivity from being able to arrive at airports much closer to your final destination and from being able to travel on your schedule instead of the airline’s schedule.
-Inconvenient airline schedules, delays and cancellations cause additional travel expenses that aren’t incurred when chartering, such as overnight hotel stays, rental cars, or overpriced last minute ticket purchases.
+Charter provides the ability to arrive at airports much closer to your final destination and to travel on your schedule instead of the airline’s schedule.
+Inconvenient airline schedules, delays and cancellations cause additional travel expenses that aren’t incurred when you fly charter, such as overnight hotel stays, rental cars, or overpriced last minute ticket purchases.
 Before you compare the costs of airline travel to air charter, consider the time and money you’ll save on overnight expenses—hotels, meals and car rental – and factor in the inconveniences you often face with the scheduled airlines: lost/delayed baggage, missed connections, cramped seating and oversold flights.